 - Operating frequency: 13.56 MHz

-- Typical strength: long reading distance, especially on ISO 15693 tags
+- Typical strength: strong RF performance and long reading distance, especially on ISO 15693 tags under suitable antenna/tag conditions.

 SPI Wiring